 Installation#

-The Aerial Omniverse Digital Twin (AODT) Installer is a way to get up and running quickly with fresh installations on qualified systems, both in the cloud and on-prem.
-There are several components that must be installed and configured in order for a deployed system to run AODT.
-This section will detail how to use the AODT Installer for each of the qualified system configurations.
+The Aerial Omniverse Digital Twin (AODT) Installer is a tool to help you get up and running quickly with fresh installations on qualified systems.
+Several components must be installed and configured for a deployed system to run AODT.
+This section outlines the steps for using the AODT Installer for each qualified system configuration.

 System Requirements#

-AODT can be installed in the cloud or on-prem.
-The installation involves deploying a set of frontend components and a set of backend components.
-Both frontend and backend components require one NVIDIA GPU.
-The frontend components and backend components can be deployed to either the same node (i.e., colocated) or to separate nodes (i.e. multi-node).
-The frontend and backend can be deployed on a single GPU setup prompting the simulation through databases.
-Differently, to have frontend and the backend running concurrently, at least 2 GPU are needed.
-See the section Database Replay in this guide for more details.
+Installing AODT involves deploying a set of frontend components and a set of backend components.
+Both frontend and backend components require one NVIDIA GPU and can be deployed to either the same node (i.e., colocated) or to separate nodes (i.e. multi-node).
+The frontend and backend can be deployed on a single GPU when used sequentially, or two GPUs when used concurrently.
+Refer to the Database Replay section in this guide for more information on single-GPU operation.
 The following table details the GPU requirements for each case:

 System Type |